-Do you ever become frustrated when you discover that something you’ve done to improve your health has caused trouble instead?
-Many people have encountered problems with sugar substitutes, whether they are using them to prevent dental caries or to avoid unwelcome blood sugar effects from ordinary sweeteners.
-These compounds can cause digestive symptoms.
+My Do you ever become frustrated when you discover that something you’ve done to improve your health has caused trouble instead?
+Many people have encountered problems with sugar substitutes, whether they are using them to prevent dental caries or to avoid unwelcome increases in blood sugar from sucrose. non-nutritive sweeteners can cause digestive symptoms in some people.
+Here are a few testimonials:

 Diarrhea from Sugar Substitutes:

 Q. I am a diabetic and used to have diarrhea all the time.
 Then I read that sorbitol can cause diarrhea.
-I had been using sugar-free pancake syrup sweetened with sorbitol.
+My sugar-free pancake syrup is sweetened with sorbitol.

 I stopped using it and immediately had no more diarrhea.
 I told my doctor about this and he agreed that sorbitol can cause diarrhea.
 Others may be suffering from this same problem.